K-Borchert/Postman-Power-BI-REST-API/POST request/README.md

 </div>

 <br>
-In this section we will learn how to use a POST request and for what you can use a POST request.
+In this section we will learn how to use a POST request and for what you can use a POST request. <br>
 ⚠️ For this request you need to be Power BI Admin or Global Admin!

 <br>